A postcard of Bill o’Jack’s, date unknown, looking up towards the Holmfirth Road (Image: via wessyman137.wordpress.com).

 After this, any information about the Bradburys comes many years after the events and must therefore be treated with much more caution.
 Joseph Thornton, in New Saddleworth Sketches (published in 1967 but written at some unknown date before 1924 when Thornton died) had this to say: “The fact was that there were too many unwilling witnesses, some of whom could have hanged the culprit on their own evidence.
 Many declined to come forward with substantial facts on account of the unfriendly behaviour of the Bradburys towards those who had to travel on the road from Greenfield to Holmfirth.
 The gamekeeper was a terror to the pedestrians as well as to the poacher.”
 He concluded: “Statements have since been made that if the tragedy had not taken place on the above date, it would have taken place shortly afterwards.”
 It is not clear when he wrote this, but it could be almost a hundred years after the murder.
 However, it does tally with the scanty contemporary evidence (which Thornton does not appear to have used) about Thomas Bradbury’s behaviour.

-If Thomas Bradbury was a violent poacher who terrorised residents of the moor and other passers-by, this greatly increases a potential motive for his killing.
+If Thomas Bradbury was a violent poacher who terrorised residents of the moor and other passers-by, this provides a potential motive for his killing unrelated to theft.
 It may also explain why his father’s injuries were less serious – albeit still fatal, on account of his age.
 Rather than disturbing an attempted robbery, perhaps Thomas was the target all along.